NextronSystems/thor-manual/usage/beforeyoubegin.rst

 intercepted anymore.

 .. note::
-   We see massive runtime changes with Windows Defender since April 2021 (+50-100%).
+   We have seen massive runtime changes with Windows Defender since April 2021 (+50-100%).
    It is highly recommended to exclude THOR from scanning when using Windows Defender.

 The quickest way to add an exclusion on a single system is with the following command